Morris Starsky

-Morris Joseph Starsky (February 1, 1933 – January 20, 1989) was an American political and social activist and philosophy professor, served as a tenured faculty member in the Arizona State University Philosophy Department until his termination by the Arizona Board of Regents in 1970.
+Morris Joseph Starsky (February 1, 1933 – January 20, 1989) was an American political and social activist and philosophy professor.
+He served as a tenured faculty member in the Arizona State University Philosophy Department until his termination by the Arizona Board of Regents in 1970.

 Early career

 Starsky graduated with a BA degree from the University of Rochester in 1955.
 He went on to earn his MA degree (1958) and PhD degree (1967) in Philosophy from the University of Michigan.

 Prior to being hired at Arizona State, Starsky was a lecturer at University of Washington.
 He taught a number of courses including a seminar on Spinoza.
 His approach to philosophy was eclectic but in the analytic tradition.
 The anti-Vietnam war protests had not yet fully taken hold, but Starsky was an outspoken opponent even then.

 Starsky was hired by Arizona State University as an Assistant Professor of Philosophy in 1964 while he was completing work on his doctoral degree.
 While he avoided politicizing his class lectures, he became a controversial and outspoken opponent of the Vietnam War, a vigorous supporter of organized labor, and an active participant in the Socialist Workers Party.
 He was the faculty coordinator for the ASU chapter of Students for a Democratic Society.
 His aggressive and at times profane commentary landed several radio and television news appearances.